Kimbsy/skim/README.md

 - For numerical comparision we just have `<` and `=`, creating other comparison operators is achieved by combining these with the boolean functions.

 - For sequences we have `cons`, `first` and `rest`, with these we can implement `map`, `filter`, `reduce` etc.

+- Finally we have `coll?` and `symbol?` which are included specifically to allow you to implement your own Lisp in skim.

 See the `examples` directory for implementation ideas.